 - Professional training: A teacher attends a workshop or other course in critical/creative problem-solving to expand arts literacy skills and incorporate its principles into other core academic areas.

 Any K-12 public or charter school teacher, artist, or nonprofit organization is eligible to apply as long as the proposed project benefits Rhode Island public school children.
 Grants may be used for stipends, materials, equipment, honorariums, and other costs associated with implementing the project.
 (Funds may only be used to support performances or exhibitions that are the result of the grant project.)
-The project described in the proposal should take place between January and June of the year following the award.
+The project described in the proposal should take place between January and December of 2020.
 An evaluation of the project must be submitted at its conclusion.
-Please note: Applications will not be considered from organizations with overdue grant reports.

 Proposals will be reviewed using the following criteria: